cksource/mrgit/README.md

 ### Recursive cloning

 When the `--recursive` option is used `mrgit` will clone repositories recursively.
-First, it will clone the `dependencies` specified in `mrgit.json` and, then, their `dependencies` and `devDependencies` specified in `package.json` files located in cloned repositories.
+First, it will clone the `dependencies` specified in configuration file and, then, their `dependencies` and `devDependencies` specified in `package.json` files located in cloned repositories.

 However, `mrgit` needs to know repository URLs of those dependencies, as well as which dependencies to clone (usually, only the ones maintained by you).
 In order to configure that you need to use a custom repository resolver (`--resolver-path`).